2017 Ioniq Electric Review: Hyundai’s All-New EV Hatchback

 Ioniq Power

-Speaking of speed, the Ioniq has enough of it to keep up with city traffic, due to the generous torque that electric motors are known for, but this is no Tesla Model S. Performance feels about the same as that of a subcompact car with approximately 100 horsepower, but that’s actually tough to gauge by the seat of the pants because of the lack of drivetrain noise we’d normally use as a reference point.
+Speaking of speed, the Ioniq has enough of it to keep up with city traffic due to the generous torque that electric motors are known for, but this is no Tesla Model S. Performance feels about the same as that of a subcompact car with approximately 100 horsepower, but that’s actually tough to gauge by the seat of the pants because of the lack of drivetrain noise we’d typically use as a reference point.
 More notable was its nimble cornering feel, aided by the weight of the battery pack under the floor and in front of the rear wheels.

 Stopping Power